Śūraṅgama Sūtra: Authorship

 According to Jia Jinhua, who studied and cross-referred a number of external documents related to both accounts that Zhisheng gave, the two accounts do not conflict but rather complement each other, with the Kaiyuan shijiao lu written first and the Xu gujin yijing tuji written later once Zhisheng had acquired more details about the sūtra's translation and transmission.
-According to Jia, the two accounts derive from two versions of the sūtra that were in circulation.
+Jia demonstrates that the two accounts derive from two versions of the sūtra that were in circulation, reflecting two versions of the text produced under different political circumstances.
+One version, associated with the monk Huaidi, omitted the name of the exiled official Fang Rong due to his disgrace at court.
+The later version, created after the political stigma had lifted, correctly credits Fang Rong as the scribe.
+Jia further provides detailed historical and geographical evidence to prove Fang Rong's presence in Guangzhou was feasible, thereby validating his role in the translation.